Ghostopheles/AddonTemplate/README.md

 # World of Warcraft Addon Template

 This repository is used as a template for creating World of Warcraft addons.
-Includes a `.pkgmeta` file, and the [BigWigs packager](https://github.com/BigWigsMods/packager).
+Includes a `.pkgmeta` file, and a Github action for the [BigWigs packager](https://github.com/BigWigsMods/packager).

 ### Usage